Boarder Visits will be held on December 10-11, 2020 and January 21-22, 2021

 On Thursday evening, Hockaday will host a family dinner followed by an informative program.
 Prospective students are invited to return to campus Friday morning for a School visit and parents will participate in various programs and activities while their daughters visit classes for the day.
 Both parent and student interviews will be conducted at various times throughout the day on Friday, and the visit will conclude no later than 4:00 p.m.
 When you arrive, you will be given a personal schedule for the two-day visit.

-Hockaday will also be hosting the Independent School Entrance Exam (ISEE) in January 2021.
+Hockaday will also be hosting the Independent School Entrance Exam (ISEE) on January 9, and 23, 2021.
 If you would like for your daughter to test at this time, please visit www.iseetest.org to register.

 You may wish to wear casual school clothes (no jeans) or a current school uniform when you attend classes the next day.

 The Hockaday Residence Life Program is centered on the development of adolescent young women and preparing them for rewarding lives outside the classroom.
 We encourage each girl to live out the ideals of the Cornerstones of Hockaday through our House Goals: Find Joy and Friendship, Act Responsibly, Gain Understanding and Lead with Purpose.